-Some people argue that the time when we should accept a negative situation may occur sometime in our long lives.
-However, others say that it is important to make an effort.
-This essay shows both of those ideas and why I agree with later opinion rather than the other thought.
-On the one hand, when natural disasters such as earthquakes happen during our lives, we should accept an unfavorable situation and feel that nobody is bad.
+Some people argue that the time when we should accept a negative situation may come sometime in our long lives.
+However, others say that it is important to make an effort to reverse adverse situations.
+This essay shows both of those ideas and why I agree with the latter opinion rather than the other thought.
+On the one hand, when natural disasters such as earthquakes and flood damage happen during our lives, we should accept the unfavorable situations and feel that nobody is bad ☞ it’s nobody's fault.
 Actually, the earthquake called ‘Higashinihon Daishinsai’ happened on March 11th, 2011.
 I remember the day clearly.
-In that time, all I could do was only to accept that disaster.
-Thus, if we try to improve a bad situation, we may not overcome it.
-In that case, I think it is sometimes important for us to have the ability to tolerate negative situations.
-On the other hand, I think it is more significant to do my best.
-Judging from history, a person like a scientist or a musician who is known by many people keeps doing his/her best.
+At that time, all I could do was only to accept that disaster.
+Thus, even if we try to improve a bad situation, we may not be able to overcome it.
+In that case, I think it is sometimes important for us to tolerate negative situations.
+Patience will be essential for some unfortunate cases.On the other hand, I think it is more significant to do my best.
+Judging from history, a person like a scientist or a musician who is renowned among many people keeps doing his/her best.
 And thanks to such an effort, he/she could become popular or invent things which enable us to help our lives better.
-So, I think most negative situations try to be improved by us.
+So, I think people should try to improve the worst situations as long as it is possible..
 As a result, we can be blessed.
-Generally speaking, people often say that an effort doesn’t betray.
-I also believe that thought.
-In conclusion, the most efficient way, when we face the difficult situation, is to accept that situation.
-After that, we try to solve some matters and overcome those.
+Generally speaking, people often say that hard work pays off. (=Your efforts will not betray you. / Your efforts do not betray you.)
+I also believe in that thought.
+In conclusion, the most efficient way, when we face the difficult situation, is to accept adverse situations.
+After that, we try to solve some matters and can overcome those.
 Finally, the most important thing is believing in yourself.